kiwicopple/paul.copplest.one/docs/blog/design.md

 Developers aren't well-known for their design skills.
 I suspect that poor design/UX in open source projects is the primary reason they aren't more successful.
 Usually the projects are technically brilliant - fast, well tested, and well maintained.
 But without a loveable interface users won't get hooked.

-One note before you start reading this if you are put off by anything with "Design" in the title.
-Design is about doing less rather than doing more.
+Perhaps you're the type of developer who is put off by any blog post with "Design" in the title.
+If you are, then I will say this up-front: design is about doing less rather than doing more.
 I don't advocate over-design, and I recommend erring on the side of simplicity.
+This blog post will only elaborate this point.

-As with anything however, being "20% good" at design will get you 80% of the way there.
+As with anything, being "20% good" at design will get you 80% of the way there.
 This article outlines some of the tools and tips I have picked up over the years that will make you a "20%" designer.
-I'm not going to go into UX (even though it is more important) because I think learning how to think in simple design patterns is the baseline for creating usable products.
+I'm not going to go into UX (even though it's more important) because I think learning how to think in simple design patterns is the baseline for creating usable products.

 **Contents**

 - [Building a design-y sense](#building-a-design-y-sense)
 - [Creating a logo](#creating-a-logo)
   - [Designing an Icon](#designing-an-icon)